adhiiisetiawan/corn-disease-recognition/README.md

 ```

 ## Android App Development
 An Android app was developed to allow users to capture and classify images of corn leaves using the trained model.
 The app includes a user-friendly interface for capturing and uploading images, as well as displaying the results of the classification.
-You can download the android apps here (link will be update soon).
+You can download the android apps [here](https://github.com/adhiiisetiawan/corn-disease-recognition/blob/main/CornDiseaseRecognitionApp/app/release/Corn%20Disease%20Recognition%20App.apk).

 ### Export APK Manually [OPTIONAL]
 You also can export APK manually by opening [CornDiseaseRecognitionApp](https://github.com/adhiiisetiawan/corn-disease-recognition/tree/main/CornDiseaseRecognitionApp) in Android Studio and follow this step.